Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/205-Containers.md

 possible.
 You may not care much about 10% or 20% performance difference on your PC, but 20% on a 160 million EURO investment represents 32 million EURO and a lot of science can be done for that money...

+Libraries that talk to the interconnect may also cause issues.
+If an MPI library or RCCL library isn't built specifically for the LUMI interconnect, it will fall back to slower communication protocols (or if you are unlucky, even fail, but that is the next point).
+The same is true if an MPI implementation expects a particular kernel extension for improved performance of shared memory communication and that extension is not present (or the other way around, the container cannot exploit such an extension on LUMI).
+This is not so strange:
+Many supercomputers use the `knem` extension while LUMI uses `xpmem` instead.

+Some container promoters say that all you need to do to get good performance is to run a standard container on an optimised OS kernel.
+This is nonsense.
+Scientific software typically spends around
+99% of its time in user mode.
+So even if you can optimise that 1% that it spends in the kernel away, you've still shaved only one minute of a 100 minute job.

 But even **basic portability is a myth**, even if you wouldn't care much about performance (which is already a bad idea on an infrastructure as expensive as LUMI).
 Containers are really **only guaranteed to be portable between similar systems.**
 When well built, they are more portable than just a binary as you may be able to deal with missing or different libraries in the container, but that is where it ends.
 Containers are usually built for a particular CPU architecture and GPU architecture, two elements where everybody can easily see that if you change this, the container will not run.
 But there is in fact more: containers talk to other hardware too, and on an HPC system the first piece of hardware that comes to mind is the interconnect.
+This may also cause failures.
 And they use the kernel of the host and the kernel modules and drivers provided by that kernel.
 Those can be a problem.
-A container that is not build to support the SlingShot interconnect, may fall back to TCP sockets in MPI, completely killing scalability.
-Containers that expect the knem kernel extension for good intra-node MPI performance may not run as efficiently as LUMI uses xpmem instead.
+This is particularly true for GPU software: If your userland libraries in the container are too new or too old for the GPU driver, they may simply fail to run.
+And containers may also want to talk to certain services on the supercomputer.
+One important one is communicating with the resource manager, which some MPI libraries need.
+Versions that do not sufficiently or features that the host does not offer but the container expects, may also cause crashes.

 ## But what can they then do on LUMI?